 Keg and Case is housed in a repurposed building in St. Paul's former Schmidt Brewery complex.
 Although the space has been extensively renovated, it still has a historical feel, with weathered wooden beams, exposed brick, and a neat Victorian-era photo mural in the women's bathroom.

 Many of Keg and Case's stalls are dedicated to retail.
 Most of that retail is food-focused, but there are some exceptions, like Evla Pottery, handMod (decor), and Studio Emme (florist).
-We started off our date night by checking out some of the market's more unique features: the vertical mushroom farm at Forest to Fork and the beehive at Worker B.
+We started off our date night by checking out the market's most unique feature: the vertical mushroom farm at Forest to Fork.

 After a bit more browsing, Mike decided that he wanted to try the brisket sandwich at Revival Smoked Meats.
 The line looked daunting, but it moved fairly quickly and we ended up waiting only about 10 minutes.
 The brisket was cooked perfectly—crisp on the outside, tender and juicy on the inside—and the pickles, sauce, and bun were all high-quality.
 While the menu obviously skews towards meat options, there were a few vegetarian sides (the mac 'n cheese looked tempting) and a jackfruit sandwich.

 Next up was Gazta and Enhancements [now closed], which serves wine, local beer, craft cocktails, and cheese-focused seasonal small plates.
 We opted for the cheese plate, which is paired to your beverage.
 We were drinking water and ended up with a crowd-pleasing selection of two hard cheeses (one was a sheep's milk cheese, the other a goat Gouda) and a semi-soft cider-washed goat cheese.
 Accompaniments included a raisin chutney, olives, Marcona almonds, crackers, and baguette slices.